-Every college football season, like clockwork, Auburn Tigers head coach Gus Malzahn finds himself on the proverbial hot seat.
-It seriously never fails.
-After each loss, disgruntled fans light up social media demanding a change, yet nothing ever happens.
+Every college football season, like clockwork, Auburn Tigers head coach Gus Malzahn found himself on the proverbial hot seat.
+It seriously never failed.
+After each loss, a disgruntled fan base lit up social media demanding a change, yet nothing ever happened… until now.

 Gus Malzahn’s Contract & Buyout